On the pointwise convergence of multiple ergodic averages: Introduction

 \section{Introduction}

-The purpose of this note is to correct the previous version of this work and to establish that the well-known open problem of the pointwise convergence of the Furstenberg ergodic averages has a positive answer if we restrict our self to the convergence along a subsequence.
+The purpose of this note is to establish that there exist a non-singular dynamical system for which the maximal ergodic inequality does not hold.
+To this end, it is shown that the well-known open problem of the pointwise convergence of the Furstenberg ergodic averages has a positive answer if we restrict our self to the convergence along a subsequence.
 We remind that this problem can be formulated as follows: let $k\geq 2$, $(X,\cb,\mu,T_i)_{i=1}^{k}$ be a finite family of dynamical systems where $\mu$ is a probability measure, $T_i$ are commuting invertible measure preserving transformations and $f_1,f_2,\cdots,f_k$ a finite family of bounded functions.
 Does the following averages

 convergence almost everywhere?\\

 The classical Birkhoff theorem correspond to the case $k=1$.
 The case $k=2$ with $T_i=T^{p_i}$, and $p_i \in \N^*$ for each $i$, is covered by Bourgain double ergodic theorem \cite{BourgainD}.\\